Learn

 As not all writers will be experts at SEO or have the capacity to handle it, our editor/specialist is responsible for adhering to SEO requirements while creating these briefs.

-#6 Create better content than the competition
+#6 Create a better content strategy than the competition

 Are you creating great content, but it’s still not outranking the other articles on the same topic?